LukeShortCloud/rootpages/src/unix_distributions/steamos.rst

 The Steam client will automatically download shader cache for each game.
 This will include (1) Vulkan shader cache and (2) converted multimedia formats.
 This cache takes up a lot of space and can be an issue for the 64 GB model of the Steam Deck as it is only stored on the internal drive.
 As a workaround, the shader cache can be moved to a microSD card.
 [21]

+Automatically:

+-  `Install and open CryoUtilities <#increase-swap-size-and-vram>`__.
+-  Storage > Sync Game Data > Sync > Submit > Confirm > OK

+This moves the shader cache of games on the microSD card to ``/run/media/mmcblk0p1/cryoutilities_steam_data/shadercache/`` by creating a symlink for each game.

+Manually:

 -  Close and exit the Steam client completely to ensure it is not creating or downloading shader cache.
 -  Create a shader cache directory on the microSD card.